When To Start With Spectral Analysis

 It changes how you see yourself, how people see you, and treat you.

-How Does Color Analysis Matter For Each Age Group?
+How Does Spectral Analysis Matter For Each Age Group?

 Ages 13–19